Treating erectile dysfunction

 - surgical removal of the prostate gland (prostatectomy) – which is often used to treat prostate cancer

 You place your penis in the tube and pump out all of the air.
 This creates a vacuum that causes the blood to fill your penis, making it erect.
-You then place a rubber ring around the base of your penis in order to keep the blood in place, allowing you to maintain an erection for around 30 minutes.
+You then place a rubber ring around the base of your penis to keep the blood in place, allowing you to maintain an erection for around 30 minutes.

-It may take several attempts to learn how to use the pump correctly, but they are usually very effective.
+It may take several attempts to learn how to use the pump correctly, but they are usually effective.
 After using a vacuum pump, nine out of 10 men are able to have sex, regardless of the cause of their ED.

 You should not use a vacuum pump if you have a bleeding disorder or if you are taking anticoagulant medicines, which reduce the ability of your blood to clot.